kozohosok/gcp-cli-helper/README.md

 no circular dependencies assumed in template file.

-update or replace resources depending on the type of flags to be changed:
+update or replace resources according to the flags to be changed:
 - update to change flag values which could be specified with create/update commands
 - replace to change flag values which could be specified with create command only